A retirement planning program comes in a number of forms.

 Courses should be run for young people so that they start thinking about retirement while they can do something about managing it.
 Changing it's course

-The best retirement planning program would include both these other versions as tools in the overall plan.
+The best retirement planning program would include both these versions as tools in the overall plan.

 Recently I have been asking friends two questions;

 Sadly most people I speak to answer "yes" about being concerned and "no" about having a plan.
 Although some do add that they have a financial plan.
 One which turns out to be a glossy folder with some questionable projections put together by a financial adviser ... not really much use without the complete retirement plan.